ukashu/goodteacher/README.md

   - add new class functionality DONE
   - default avatar
   - change password fields to invisible
-  - caching in react native + offline acces
+  - caching in react native + offline acces DONE
-  - random avatar generation + storage (generate random injection varaibles to preset svgs and save only the generated values)
+  - random avatar generation + storage (generate random injection variables to preset svgs and save only the generated values)
   - add proper error displaying
   - maybe move common (background etc.) to separate page template component
-  - change element size to smaller (font size in testing phone is set to small, so on regular phones elements will be larger)
-  - button DELETE COMPLETED TASKS for teacher
-  - maybe change students screen to different layout? maybe tiles
   - all icons same thickness (at least most of them)
   - prevent student from deleting tasks in frontend
   - in build there is a bar on top DONE
-  - make square app logo
+  - make square app logo DONE
-  - description input field should change size + it is not centered when typing
-  - language settings
+  - language settings DONEish
-  - add custom colors to tailwind and use them in app
+  - add custom colors to tailwind and use them in app DONE
-  - make logo/icon + splash screen
+  - make logo/icon + splash screen DONE
-  - if token expires, remove token from storage, handle this globally in app
+  - if token expires, remove token from storage, handle this globally in app DONEish (only in classes screen)
   - axios makes requests two times in railway (may be some preflight or handshake or whatever)
   - fix error handling,especially in Register nd Login
   - class onPress sometimes doesnt work, happened after adding dyamic background (its probably because the svgt element overflows its container) DONE
   - think of edge cases in student avatar generation
-  - white letters in addModal
-  - avatars end up on right side most on the time
+  - avatars end up on right side most on the time DONE
   - remove class avatar
   - add student avatar to task screen maybe
   - caching for offline data access maybe
   - add graphics for student side classes
   - check out react query for offline access or implement your own persistent offline caching POC DONE
-  - appwide offline cache
+  - appwide offline cache DONE
   - delete cache on logout DONE
   - add class background for student
-  - maybe move top navigation and burger menu out from page components
+  - maybe move top navigation and burger menu out from page components DONE
   - remove cancel pressed console.log
   - side drawer add dynamic name DONE
-  - description firld resize
   - add modal width less
-  - tasks get reordered sometimes
   - addmodal gradient background DONE
   - add translation to errors
   - fetch class name in studentClass component
   - refresh tasks doesnt render task done change
+  - change i18n resource names
+  - description input field should change size + it is not centered when typing
+  - maybe change students screen to different layout? maybe tiles
+  - button DELETE COMPLETED TASKS for teacher
+  - change element size to smaller (font size in testing phone is set to small, so on regular phones elements will be larger)
+  - change class avatar generation to generate from name
+  - white letters in addModal
+  - render invites at the bottom
+  - description firld resize
+  - tasks get reordered sometimes DONE
+  - render saved data when loading